Scientific deep-dive

 - See a neurologist first if you have documented MCI or an unworked-up memory complaint.
 Workup typically includes MoCA, MRI brain, labs (B12, thyroid), and for AD specifically CSF biomarkers, amyloid PET, or plasma p-tau217.

 - Be honest about the evidence.
-The observational signal is genuine; randomized phase 3 data is not yet in.
-The honest position is “promising, await phase 3.”
+The observational signal is genuine, but the first randomized phase 3 readout (evoke / evoke+, November 2025) was negative for cognition.
+The honest position is now “observational signal not confirmed by the randomized trial.”

 - Manage modifiable risk now.
 The 2024 Lancet Commission identified 14 modifiable risk factors (inactivity, untreated hearing loss, obesity, BP, diabetes, smoking, alcohol, depression, social isolation, air pollution, low education, TBI, untreated visual loss, high LDL) accounting for ~45% of dementia risk — actionable today regardless of GLP-1.